Morioucho/CalculusClashV2/README.md

 If you wish to build this project, you must ensure that you have **Unity 6.1** or higher.
 This game is made in the 2D URP engine and should be able to run on any device.

 The Unity Editor is available on both MacOS and Windows, and any computer should be able to run it.
-The game is also lightweight so there isn't much concern of hardware requirements.
+The game is also lightweight, so there isn't much concern about hardware requirements.

 # Credits
 Programmed by Saumil Sharma, UI & Animation by Christian Hsu, Math by Kason Lai & Om Kasar.